Developing work in care homesTue 28 February

 Part of: We Danced | Young at Arts | Dancing In Time

-Yorkshire Dance has a commitment to developing training opportunities for artists.
-For just over a year now, we have been working with care homes in Sheffield and Leeds as part of the We Danced project and Young At Arts and understand how important it is for the artists delivering these projects to receive training in person centred care and dementia friends, to explore how this can relate back to the delivery of an artistic project.
+Over the past few months, Yorkshire Dance has developed our connections with care homes in Sheffield and Leeds as part of the We Danced Project and Young at Arts.
+Aligned with this has been a commitment to developing training opportunities for artists in person centred care and dementia friends, exploring how this can relate back to delivery of an artistic project.

 Over 15 artists and care home staff came together for a training day with Dr Richard Coaten (Creative Minds) and Nicky Taylor (West Yorkshire Playhouse) with a follow up artists exchange day due to take place in May 2017.